dalequark/daleonai/_drafts/make-language-work-for-you-with-semantic-ml.md

 Most people are better at describing the world in language than they are at describing the world in code (well... _most_ people).
 It would be nice, then, if machine learning could help bridge the gap between the two.

 That's where "Semantic ML" comes in, an umbrella term for machine learning techniques that capture the semantic meaning of words or phrases.
 In this post, I'll show you how you can use beginner-friendly tools (Semantic Reactor and Tensorflow.js) to prototype language-powered apps fast.
-Click here to jump straight to the tools...

-Or stick around for some background:
+Scroll down to dive straight into the code and tools, or keep reading for some background:

 ## Understanding Semantic ML